zen006598/PocketFlow-Tutorial-Codebase-Knowledge/docs/Browser Use/index.md

+---
+layout: default
+title: "Browser Use"
+nav_order: 4
+has_children: true
+---

 # Tutorial: Browser Use

 **Browser Use** is a project that allows an *AI agent* to control a web browser and perform tasks automatically.